romaissaRomaissa/Groupe-A/README.md

 - The project is built using the `Spring` ecosystem, so the deployment process is easy, you'll need `java`, and after generating the war any web container will suffice, (here we used tomcat) .

+- `mysql` up and running on the default port and a database named `mql-platform`
 ### Contribution guidelines

 - Only team leads are allowed to submit pull requests to the central repository